Siemens-Healthineers/K2s/addons/dicom/README.md

 ### Access using ingress

-To access the dicom app UI via ingress, the ingress nginx or the ingress traefik addon has to enabled.
+To access the dicom app UI via ingress, the ingress nginx, ingress nginx-gw, or ingress traefik addon has to be enabled.
 Once the addons are enabled, then the dicom UI can be accessed at the following URL: <https://k2s.cluster.local/dicom/ui/app/>

 DICOM Web APIS are available under the URL: <https://k2s.cluster.local/dicom/dicomweb>